 The current task of the External Program Review Committee includes evaluating progress and determining if providers need to take additional measures to reduce the use of mechanical restraints.
 Mechanical restraints are only allowed beyond the 11-month phase-out period as an emergency procedure for those who have submitted a Request for the Authorization of the Emergency Use of Procedures, DHS-6810 (PDF) form and have received approval from the committee and the commissioner.
 The commissioner grants approval for emergency use of procedures on a case-by-case basis.
-The length of approval ranges from 30 days to one year.
+The length of approval ranges from 60 days to one year.

-Table 1: Data on new approvals, renewed approvals and phased-out requests for mechanical restraints
+Table 1Data on new approvals, renewed approvals and phased-out requests for mechanical restraints

 Year Total yearly approvals New approvals Renewed approvals Phased-out

 2014 28 28 0 0

 2015 23 4 19 9

 2016 18 5 13 10

 2017 13 2 11 4

+2018 12 0 12 1

 Over time, members of both the Interim Review Panel and External Program Review Committee noticed teams struggle more with phasing out the seat belt harnesses/guards than phasing out mitts, arm splints or helmets.
-For example, of the seven people who had approval for a seat belt harness/guard in 2014, six still had approval in 2017.
-In comparison, of the 21 people who had approval for other types of mechanical restraint in 2017, only five still had approval in 2017.
-One explanation for this observed difference is the contrast between the type of self-injurious behavior that requires a seat belt harness/guard versus the type of self-injurious behavior that requires the use of mitts, arm splints or helmets.
+For example, of the seven people who had approval for a seat belt harness/guard in 2014, four still had approval in 2018.
+In comparison, of the 21 people who had approval for other types of mechanical restraint in 2014, only two still had approval in 2018.
+As of Aug.
+31, 2018, seven of the 13 approved requests for prohibited procedures are for seat belt harnesses or guards.

+One explanation for this observed difference is the contrast between the type of self-injurious behavior that requires a seat belt harness/guard vs. the type of self-injurious behavior that requires the use of mitts, arm splints or helmets.
 Specifically, seat belt harnesses/guards typically address self-endangerment behaviors (behaviors that increase the potential for harm) whereas mitts, arm splints and helmets address self-injurious behaviors (behaviors that result in immediate harm).